Tuesday Tips: Booth MBA Essay Tips for the Class of 2025

 This Booth MBA essay should communicate who you are and what motivates you.
 Overall, your goal with both essays is to give the admissions committee a holistic sense of your potential.

 Is there any unclear information in your application that needs further explanation?
-(300 word maximum)
+(300-word maximum)

 This optional essay is flexible, allowing you to provide as much information as you need.
 Consider writing this essay if you have any areas in your profile that require further explanation.
 Have you had academic issues or gaps in work experience?
 Then this is the ideal place to add more detail.

 Because the essay is open-ended, you can also use it to add any additional information.
 Think about what you wanted to add to your application.
 Perhaps you have a compelling personal story that didn’t fit in the other essays.
 If it helps the admissions committee understand you better, it’s worth telling.
-Also, you might have a strong leadership story.
-Or, a meaningful extracurricular to add context to your MBA application.
+Also, you might have a strong leadership story or a meaningful extracurricular to add context to your MBA application.

 Upon reflection, how has your perspective regarding your future, Chicago Booth, and/or getting an MBA changed since the time of your last application?
 (Maximum 300 words.)

 When writing this essay, consider what has changed since your last application.
 For example, have you learned more about your career path, formed new relationships, or changed your career goals?
 Also, this is an ideal essay to demonstrate self-awareness and leadership qualities.
-Another essential angle is to communicate a realistic sense of how the Booth MBA fits into your future professional plans.
+Another essential angle is communicating a realistic sense of how the Booth MBA fits into your future professional plans.

 For more information on applying to Booth, visit the Chicago Booth admissions website.